Assign, reassign or unassign devices in Apple Business Manager

 Device assignment (or reassignment) options

-Source: You can assign devices from different sources.
+Source: you can assign devices from different sources.
 For example, you may purchase all iPhone and iPad devices from one source and all Mac computers from another.
 The sources are:

 Apple (Apple Customer Number)

-Apple Authorized Reseller or carrier
+Apple Authorised Reseller or network provider

 AppleCare (for replaced devices)